beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 ````

-You can run the containers with the command:
+You can run the containers with the command (by default containers are recreated if already exist)

 ````
 docker-compose up